aodl/CO.DELTA/README.md

 The threshold canister is what allows the other canisters to be managed in a decentralised manner, requiring a vote from team members in order to upgrade the canister or disburse ICP.

 Although self-upgrades are supported, if an upgrade of the threshold canister is ever needed, the plan would be to initialise a second threshold canister with the same configuration (as a fallback).
 Threshold canister A would then need to assign joint control to threshold canister B (an operation that would require a proposal and consensus).
 This would act as a safety measure, allowing recovery from botched threshold canister upgrades (just in case).

+### Verify threshold build
+Verify build to be sure you are interacting with codebase that matches with release.
+Pull the last release version.

+dfx deploy threshold --with-cycles 80000000000 --argument='(vec {principal "'$(dfx identity get-principal)'"; principal "2vxsx-fae"; })'

+shasum -a 256 .dfx/local/canisters/threshold/threshold.wasm

+Verify it is same build as here https://dashboard.internetcomputer.org/canister/6g7za-ziaaa-aaaar-qaqja-cai

 # Settings